Terence Trent D'Arby: as Terence Trent D'Arby

-Later career as Sananda Maitreya
+as Sananda Maitreya

-D'Arby legally changed his name to Sananda Maitreya on October 4, 2001, explaining "Terence Trent D'Arby was dead... he watched his suffering as he died a noble death.
-After intense pain I meditated for a new spirit, a new will, a new identity".
+D'Arby legally changed his name to Sananda Maitreya on October 4, 2001, explaining "Terence Trent D'Arby was dead ... he watched his suffering as he died a noble death.
+After intense pain I meditated for a new spirit, a new will, a new identity."
 Maitreya has said that his name change resulted from a series of dreams he had in 1995.
 Though the name does not have any religious significance, Maitreya explained that he understood it to mean "rebirth" in Sanskrit.
 Sānanda (सानन्द) means 'possessed of happiness', and maitreya (मैत्रेय) means 'friendly, kind, loving, benevolent'.

-From 2001 to 2021, Maitreya released nine studio albums and four live albums.
-He attributed his commercial decline in the 21st century to bias against him by music industry executives.
+From 2001 onward, Maitreya pursued an independent artistic path through his TreeHouse Publishing label, releasing thirteen studio albums and six live recordings as of 2026.
+In interviews, he has spoken about his estrangement from the mainstream music industry following the reception of his more experimental work and his decision to prioritize artistic independence over commercial considerations.

 2001 also marked the release of the Wildcard album.
 Initially downloadable for free from the artist's official website, the album received great support from international critics in particular for its single, the song "O Divina".
 At the beginning of 2002, Maitreya moved to Milan for love, where he married Italian architect and TV presenter Francesca Francone in 2003, and began his sixth project, Angels & Vampires - Volume I. The artist initially published the project on the official website in chapters, as the recordings continued, then released it on June 29, 2005, in MP3 format.

 In July 2005, Maitreya began the second volume of the project: Angels & Vampires - Volume II, continuing the division into chapters.
 On April 29, 2006, the second mastered volume was published.
 The Angels & Vampires album contains 40 songs, including a cover of "Angie", a tribute to the Rolling Stones.
 The genre of the album is post-millennium rock.
 Maitreya played all the instruments during the recordings and produced, wrote, and arranged the entire project by himself.

 In 2007, three of his songs were played in Judd Apatow's film Knocked Up.

 After the 2007 European tour, new concerts followed in 2008, and television participation in the 2008 Christmas concert.
 In addition to the studio albums, Maitreya has released four live albums from 2007 to 2012: Influenza in Firenze, Camels at the Crossroads, Lovers & Fighters, and Confessions of a Zooathaholic, a selection of the best songs from live concerts and tours performed in the same year.